kevin-cheng90/Spotify-Browser/README.md

 This project utilizes Spotify's API to gather data and create reusable web components displaying information about users, artists, tracks, and albums.

 ## Demo
 Here's a link to the video demo.
-I've also attatched screenshots from the demo below.
+I've also attatched screenshots from the demo below. <br>
 Link: https://www.youtube.com/watch?v=0nXknp56oJM

 ### Initial Page